keu/docs/software/faq.md

 The platform API and web UI are served over a single highly available AWS load balancer.
 By using an internal load balancer, the entire platform will only be accessible in a private network.

 ## Auditing

 ### What level of auditing is natively available?
 What logs/audit artifacts are produced?

-Logs from each service are accessible to you through your cloud provider.
-A global, user-friendly audit logging feature has not been added to the platform yet, however it is on our short-term roadmap.
+Logs from each Astronomer service are accessible to you through your cloud provider.
+Astronomer does not generate audit logs for the Astronomer platform.

 ### What kind of management is available for security logs?